untool/untool/packages/core/README.md

 }
 ```

 Now if you start your app in an environment in which the corresponding variable is defined, it will be picked up _at runtime_.
+To streamline development workflows, `@untool/core` comes with built-in support for [`dotenv`](https://github.com/motdotla/dotenv).

 ```bash
 $ PORT=12345 un start